gn1173471/TOS-lua/README.md

 #### removePetInfo
 Hide pet names and/or HP bars.
 If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.

-Available slash commands:
+Available slash commands, accessed with /companion or /comp:

-- /pet -- Information about the addon.
+- /comp -- Information about the addon.
-- /pet name [on/off] - Show/hide your pet name.
+- /comp name [on/off] - Show/hide your pet name.
 (Default: on)
-- /pet hp [on/off] - Show/hide your pet HP.
+- /comp hp [on/off] - Show/hide your pet HP.
 (Default: off)
-- /pet other [on/off] - Show/hide other pet names.
+- /comp other [on/off] - Show/hide other pet names.
 (Default: off)

 You can edit the default settings at the top of the file.